 If you're concerned about your carbon footprint — and these days, that's becoming increasingly important — you might think at first glance that engineered flooring is the more eco-friendly choice.
 It uses less hardwood, which is a rapidly disappearing resource, and more softwood, which is abundant.
 Some products even make use of recycled wood chips.

 Consider, however, that much of the wood used for hardwood flooring is taken from trees farmed on plantations, which is necessary because many of the old-growth forests are gone.
 Also remember that engineered boards contain adhesives that can off-gas and leach into the soil when the flooring is discarded in landfills.
-Solid wood flooring is completely biodegradable, and it's also recyclable, but neither is true for engineered flooring.

 If eco-friendliness tops your list of priorities, consider solid bamboo flooring, which is as durable as many hardwoods despite the fact that it isn't wood at all but a fast-growing grass.
 It has an attractive grain and comes in a variety of colors.
-You might also consider engineered cork, a completely sustainable product obtained from the bark of cork trees.
+You might also consider engineered cork, a more sustainable product obtained from the bark of cork trees.

 Cleaning and Maintenance